ADVERTISEMENT

 25 Mar 1968

-After 58 episodes, the final Monkees TV show airs on NBC in the United States.
+After 58 episodes, the final Monkees TV show aired on NBC in the United States.
 Since its initial run, almost every major cable network has aired re-runs of the show, including a popular stint on CBS from 1969-1972.

 9 Feb 1968